New York Official Reports

 - "Dispute between member firm and investors was subject to NASD arbitration."

 - "Church was neither directly nor vicariously liable for priest's alleged misconduct."

 - "Tenant was entitled to abatement for conditions in his apartment."

 - "Fraud defense in action to recover first-party no-fault benefits was pleaded with sufficient specificity."

 - "Insurer was precluded from asserting 'medical necessity' defense in claim to recover first-party no-fault benefits."

 Please submit opinions in Microsoft Word or WordPerfect format; we are only able to process opinions that were drafted in Word or WordPerfect.
 Please do not apply any Protect Document options when saving in Microsoft Word: Protected Documents cannot be processed for publication.
 All tables must be formatted using the applicable word processing tool: Create Table in the WordPerfect menu bar; Insert > Table in the Microsoft Word ribbon.

 All email correspondence from the Law Reporting Bureau will be sent to the original sender and to any recipients or carbon copy recipients (CC:) of the submission message.

-Anyone other than a Judge or member of his or her staff may submit an opinion for publication consideration as a separate email attachment, one attachment per email, to firstname.lastname@example.org.
-If the Reporter determines that the opinion should be published, the opinion will be solicited from the authoring Judge in accordance with the above guidelines for the purpose of authentication.
+Anyone other than a Judge or member of their staff may submit an opinion for publication consideration as a separate email attachment, one attachment per email, to email@example.com.
+If the Reporter determines that the opinion should be published, the opinion will be authenticated and retrieved from a Unified Court System database and/or solicited from the authoring Judge in accordance with the above guidelines.